Probing modified plasma waves in non-linear electrodynamics: Abstract

 \section{Abstract}

-The properties of modified plasma waves in a general non-linear electrodynamics with parity invariance are investigated.
-We consider a cold, uniform, collisionless and magnetized plasma model.
-For electrostatic waves, we obtain the modified Trivelpiece-Gould dispersion relation with a suitable change in the plasma frequency and analyze the stability of the modes.
-Furthermore, electromagnetic waves related to the generalized Appleton-Hartree equation are established.
-In this case, we discuss the modifications in circularly polarized waves, ordinary and extraordinary modes.
-Finally, we apply our results to particular cases of low-energy quantum electrodynamics and a generalized Born-Infeld model.
+Properties of modified plasma waves in non-linear electrodynamics are investigated.
+We consider a cold, uniform, collisionless, and magnetized plasma model.
+Initially, we also assume small amplitude waves and the non-relativistic approximation.
+For electrostatic waves, we obtain a modi\-fied Trivelpiece–Gould dispersion relation with a suitable change in the plasma frequency and analyze the stability of modes.
+Furthermore, electromagnetic waves related to the generalized Appleton–Hartree equation are established.
+In this case, we discuss modifications in circularly polarized waves, ordinary and extraordinary modes.
+After that, we apply our results to particular cases of low-energy quantum electrodynamics and a generalized Born–Infeld model.
 The correspondent dispersion relations and effects on the propagation regions are determined.
-We also provide estimates about the ambient magnetic field in which the contributions of non-linear electrodynamics become more relevant.
+Finally, we include the relativistic and large amplitude effects for circularly polarized waves.
+We obtain the dispersion relation within effective non-linear electrodynamics and examine the behavior of the refractive index when the frequency of the propagating wave converges to the plasma frequency.